hirefire/hirefire-resource-ruby/README.md

 ## HireFire Integration Library for Ruby Applications

 This gem integrates Ruby applications with HireFire's autoscalers on Heroku.
-It reports app metrics so HireFire can scale web and worker processes from Request Queue Time, Requests Per Minute, CPU Activity, Job Queue Latency, and Job Queue Size.
+It reports app metrics so HireFire can scale web and worker processes based on Request Queue Time, Requests Per Minute, CPU Activity, Job Queue Latency, and Job Queue Size.

 **Supported runtimes:**